U.S. flag

 Quality Control and Lab Safety

-Proficiency testing (PT) is a program designed to assess method performance by comparing results with those from other laboratories analyzing the same set of samples.[92]
-PT providers distribute a set of samples among a group of laboratories for this purpose.
-Each laboratory analyzes the PT samples in the same manner as they would with patient samples and then reports the results to the PT provider for evaluation.
-The PT provider assigns a target value to the samples and evaluates whether the individual laboratory's results align closely with the target value, indicating acceptable method performance.[93]
-The acceptable performance criteria for amylase assay, as defined by the Clinical Laboratory Improvement Amendments (CLIA) and College of American Pathologists (CAP) proficiency program, are within ±30% of the mean value of laboratory peer groups.[94]
+Each laboratory analyzes the proficiency testing samples in the same manner as patient samples and then reports the results to the proficiency testing provider for evaluation.
+The proficiency testing provider assigns a target value to the samples and evaluates whether the individual laboratory's results closely align with it, indicating acceptable method performance.[93]
+The acceptable performance criteria for the amylase assay, as defined by the Clinical Laboratory Improvement Amendments and the College of American Pathologists proficiency program, require results to fall within ±30% of the mean value of laboratory peer groups.[94]

 Enhancing Healthcare Team Outcomes